Skip to content

 winget install --id=Rustlang.Rustup -e

-There's two options for a C linker/compiler, MinGW or Visual C++ Build Tools (MSVC).
+There's two options for a C linker/compiler now, MinGW or Visual C++ Build Tools (MSVC).

 Reason: Rust can't bundle Build Tools due licensing, out of two let the user choose one.
 Some crates links against system libraries, such as zstd or networking, and need to interface with C.